emscripten-core/emscripten/site/source/docs/porting/exceptions.rst

 .. _handling-c-exceptions-from-javascript:

-Handling C++ exceptions from JavaScript
+Handling C++ Exceptions from JavaScript
 ---------------------------------------

 You can also catch and examine the type and the message of C++ exceptions from